 As a password management software, the LogMeOnce suite gives its users so many more features than its competitors.
 As a tool, it can generate strong passwords.
 It also has a password capture and replays feature, which is extremely convenient.

 The best part is that LogMeOnce has a default login process that is passwordless, and this is executed by using smartphone-based authentication.
-We do this that LogMeOnce is one of the best password managers in the market, and it has more features than any other software.
+We do this because LogMeOnce is one of the best password managers in the market, and it has more features than any other software.

 - Password Manager: manages all your passwords, IDs, and credit card information in one place.